Something is not quite right about the way someone close to you is behaving.

-- withdraw completely from family, friends and workmates.
+- withdraw completely from family, friends and others.

-- be extremely preoccupied with a particular theme, for example, death, politics or religion.
+- become very preoccupied with a particular topic – for example, death, politics or religion.

-- uncharacteristically neglect household or personal or parental responsibilities, or personal hygiene or appearance.
+- uncharacteristically neglect responsibilities, personal hygiene or appearance; eat poorly.

-- deteriorate in performance at school or work, or leave jobs.
+- deteriorate in performance at school or work.

 - have difﬁculty concentrating, following conversation or remembering things.